Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/readme.md

 #### Creating a Cosmos DB

-Create a storage account `MyCosmosDBDatabaseAccount` in resource group `MyResourceGroup` in the subscription `MySubscription` and a table named `MyTableName` in the account.
+Create a Cosmos DB account `MyCosmosDBDatabaseAccount` in resource group `MyResourceGroup` in the subscription `MySubscription` and a table named `MyTableName` in the account.

 ```